 ELSE, GO TO DRINKSWTR2C]

 [DRINKSWTR2B] In a usual week, about how often do you use tap water from your home to make a cup of coffee?
+We are interested in all tap water, whether or not it has been filtered or treated.

 0 ___times per day